MicrosoftDocs/win32/desktop-src/direct3d9/colorrgba.md

 ---
-Description: 'Defines a color object with an alpha component.
-This is used for the face color in the material template definition.' ms.assetid: 'a79d359d-242e-4ce1-be94-2912939ba3b0'
+Description: Defines a color object with an alpha component.
+This is used for the face color in the material template definition. ms.assetid: a79d359d-242e-4ce1-be94-2912939ba3b0
 title: ColorRGBA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ColorRGBA